idleberg/cosmic-esbuild/README.md

 Using Deno, you probably want to create tasks in your `deno.json` file:

 > [!WARNING]
 > The following example is simplied for brevity.
-You will likely define fine-grained permissions according to your needs.
+You will likely need to define fine-grained permissions according to your needs.
 The important part is allowing to write to the `outDir` defined in your esbuild config.

 ```json
 {